jdoleary/Spellmasons/docs/CriticalPath.md

 # Desired Schedule
 - January 1/1-1/7
+    - Solve targeting bug where if ranged units kill a unit the melee that were targeting that unit can now attack you without warning
     - BALANCE unit spawns especially on later levels
         - Maybe not exponential budget?
     - Balanced / Difficult